google/pepper.js/README.rst

     sudo apt-get install nodejs
     sudo apt-get install python27

-Note, however, that Precise does not have a new enough version of node.js so you will need to build it from source.
+Note, however, that Ubuntu Precise does not have a new enough version of node.js so you will need to build it from source.
 If you get the following error while running Emscripten, your version of node.js is too old:

 ::